 Register a death

-Book an appointment to register a death in Bristol and find out about the death certificate and Tell Us Once service.
+Book an appointment to register a death and find out about the Tell Us Once service.

-You must register a death within five days unless a coroner is conducting an investigation.
+You must register a death within five days of it happening.
+This includes weekends and bank holidays.

-You should register at the local register office for the area where the death happened.
+You should register the death at the local register office for the area where the death happened.
 You can check which council covers the area where the death happened on GOV.UK.